Accredifysg/DevOps-PR-Bulk-Merger/README.md

 # Bulk merger

-Bulk merge Pull Requests for GOV.UK repos.
+Bulk merge Pull Requests.
+This repo is forked from https://github.com/alphagov/bulk-merger.

+View original README on https://github.com/alphagov/bulk-merger/blob/main/README.md

 ## Setup

+### GitHub Token Setup

 Create a "Personal access token", with at least the `repo/public_repo` scope.
 Add your token with repo access to `.env`: